Goldberg Variations: Composition

 The story of how the variations came to be composed comes from an early biography of Bach by Johann Nikolaus Forkel:

 Forkel wrote his biography in 1802, more than 60 years after the events related, and its accuracy has been questioned.
 The lack of dedication on the title page also makes the tale of the commission unlikely.
 Goldberg's age at the time of publication (14 years) has also been cited as grounds for doubting Forkel's tale, although it must be said that he was known to be an accomplished keyboardist and sight-reader.
 Williams (2001) contends that the Forkel story is entirely spurious.

 Arnold Schering has suggested that the aria on which the variations are based was not written by Bach.
 More recent scholarly literature (such as the edition by Christoph Wolff) suggests that there is no basis for such doubts.

 Publication

 Rather unusually for Bach's works, the Goldberg Variations were published in his own lifetime, in 1741.
 The publisher was Bach's friend Balthasar Schmid of Nuremberg.
 Schmid printed the work by making engraved copper plates (rather than using movable type); thus the notes of the first edition are in Schmid's own handwriting.
-The edition contains various printing errors.

 The title page, shown in the figure above, reads in German: